HMarzban/extension-hypermultimedia/README.md

 });
 ```

-> You can find more detailed setup instructions [here]('./packages/extension-hypermultimedia').
+> You can find more detailed and deep dive in setup instructions [here]('./packages/extension-hypermultimedia').

 ## Test Drive With Our Demo 🚗